zephyrproject-rtos/zephyr/doc/services/smf/index.rst

 .. note:: If :kconfig:option:`CONFIG_SMF_INITIAL_TRANSITION` is not set, :c:func:`smf_set_initial` and :c:func:`smf_set_state` function should
-   not be passed a parent state as they will not know which child state to transition to.
+   not be passed a parent state as the parent state does not know which child state to transition to.
 Transitioning to a parent state is OK if an initial transition to a child state is defined.
 A well-formed HSM will have initial transitions defined for all parent states.

 .. note:: While the state machine is running, smf_set_state should only be called from the Entry and Run functions.
 Calling smf_set_state from the